NVIDIA/OptiX_Apps/README.md

 The top-level `CMakeLists.txt` file will try to find all currently released OptiX SDK versions via the `FindOptiX*.cmake` scripts inside the `3rdparty/CMake` folder.
 These search OptiX SDK 7.0.0 (or higher) locations by looking at the resp. `OPTIX*_PATH` environment variables a developer can set to override the default SDK locations.
 If those `OPTIX*_PATH` environment variables are not set, the scripts try the default SDK installation folders.
-Since OptiX 7 and 8 are header-only APIs, only the include directory is required.
+Since OptiX 7 and newer are header-only APIs, only the include directory is required.

-The `FindOptiX*.cmake` scripts set the resp. `OptiX*_FOUND` CMake variables which are later used to select which examples are built at all and with which OptiX SDK. (*intro_motion_blur* requires OptiX SDK 7.2.0 or higher, *rtigo9_omm* requires 7.6.0 or higher.)
+The `FindOptiX*.cmake` scripts set the resp. `OptiX*_FOUND` CMake variables which are later used to select which examples are built at all and with which OptiX SDK. (*intro_motion_blur* requires OptiX SDK 7.2.0 or higher, *rtigo9_omm* requires 7.6.0 or higher).

 The individual applications' `CMakeLists.txt` files are setup to use the newest OptiX SDK found and automatically handle API differences via the `OPTIX_VERSION` define.

 When using OptiX SDK 7.5.0 or newer and CUDA Toolkit 11.7 or newer, the OptiX device code will automatically be compiled to the new binary OptiX Intermediate Representation (OptiX IR) instead of PTX code.
 This can be changed inside the CMakeLists.txt files of the individual examples by commenting out the three lines enabling `USE_OPTIX_IR` and setting nvcc target option `--optixir` and the `*.optixir` filename extension.

-When using the OptiX SDK 8.0.0 and newer, the *MDL_renderer* example will use the **Shader Execution Reordering** (SER) API added in OptiX 8 which will improve the rendering performance on RTX boards with Ada GPUs.
+When using the OptiX SDK 8.0.0 and newer, the *MDL_renderer* example will use the [Shader Execution Reordering (SER)](https://d29g4g2dyqv443.cloudfront.net/sites/default/files/akamai/gameworks/ser-whitepaper.pdf) API added in OptiX 8 which will improve the rendering performance on RTX boards with Ada GPUs.

 The **GLTF_renderer** must be built as a standalone solution directly from the `GLTF_renderer/CMakeLists.txt` because it uses the native CMake LANGUAGES CUDA feature to build an application which uses native CUDA kernels compiled to binary code and called with the CUDA runtime chevron `<<<>>>` operator, as well as OptiX device code translated to OptiX-IR or PTX modules, which is done via a CMake `Object Library`.

 Also note that the GLTF_renderer OptiX device code modules are only copied into the `GLTF_renderer_core` foder next to the current build target executable when the **INSTALL** target is built.
 That can be done automatically when enabling it inside the MSVS **Build -> Configuration Manager** dialog.
 It will then always copy only the changed modules on each build.
-(I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions.)
+(I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions).
 Unfortunately that INSTALL build option needs to be re-enabled every time the CMakeLists.txt is changed.

 **Windows**

 Pre-requisites:
-* NVIDIA GPU supported by OptiX 7 or 8.
-(Maxwell GPU or newer, RTX boards highly recommended.)
+* NVIDIA GPU supported by OptiX 7 or newer.
+(Maxwell GPU or newer, RTX boards highly recommended).
 * Display drivers supporting OptiX 7 or newer.
-(Please refer to the individual OptiX Release Notes for the supported driver versions.)
+(Please refer to the individual OptiX Release Notes for the supported driver versions).
 * Visual Studio 2017, 2019 or 2022
 * CUDA Toolkit 10.x, 11.x or 12.x (Please refer to the OptiX Release Notes for the supported combinations.
-CUDA 11.8 or higher recommended.)
+CUDA 11.8 or higher recommended).
-* Any OptiX SDK 7 or 8 version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+* Any OptiX SDK 7 or newer version (OptiX SDK 8.1.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher).
 * [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit) for the CUDA Opacity Micromap baking tool used in rtigo9_omm (requires OptiX SDK 7.6.0 or newer).
 * [Open-source MDL SDK 2023 (367100.2992)](https://github.com/NVIDIA/MDL-SDK) or [binary MDL SDK](https://developer.nvidia.com/rendering-technologies/mdl-sdk) supporting MDL 1.8, only required for the MDL_renderer example.
 * CMake 3.17 or newer.
 (Tested with CMake 3.24.2.
-The OptiX Toolkit requires 3.23.)
+The OptiX Toolkit requires 3.23).

 3rdparty library setup: